unicornpkg/wing/README.md

 ## Installation

-Go to Releases, and `wget` the install.lua file available there.
+`wget run` the install.lua file in the repo's root directory.
+This will bootstrap the directory structure and install the required files.